DavidLzCoding/ModernPHPLz/PHP Learning Notes/PHP Basics/2.Variables/README.md

 In PHP global variables must be declared global inside a function if they are going to be used in that function.

+There is no limit to the number of global variables that can be manipulated by a function.

 For example:

 ```php